 History Museum Suggestions

 - Smithsonians; Again the Smithsonian Institute has an extraordinary array of Historical and Heritage Museums.
 To mention a few; the African American Museum, American Indian Museum and the American History Museum.

 - United States Holocaust Museum in Washington D.C.

 - The Henry Ford Museum in Dearborn, MI.
 This is a great example of a specific industry and how it has changed our world.

 - Heard Museum in Phoenix, AZ.
 The Native American history and art in this museum makes me want to return over and over again.
-Check out my post on this Southwest treasure.

 - Wisconsin Maritime Museum in Manitowoc, WI.
 Manitowoc Shipbuilding Co built many of the WWII submarines used by the U.S. This museum offers a tour through one of the original subs.
 See my post here.

 - Immigration Museum in New York Harbor/Ellis Island